dwjoyce/pythonbook/Decisions, decisions.rst

     else:
         print('Sorry, I don\'t recognise that animal!')

 Obviously, we could go on and on!
 Save it using the ``F5`` key, name it noises.py making sure you save it onto your USB stick, and run it.
-You need to run it several times in order to test all the possibilities (i.e. see all the noise words being printed out).
+You need to run it several times in order to test all the possibilities (i.e. see all the different noise words being printed out).

 As you can see, the ``if`` statement is tested first.
 If the test evaluates to true, then the first optional block of code is run (printing out 'Moo!'), and it will then jump to the end (past the ``else``).
 Otherwise, it will test each test in turn, only running the code blocks if the test is true.
 Otherwise, it will eventually drop down to the ``else`` statement, and run the last block of code, but only if all the other tests have failed.